Macau Light Rapid Transit: Construction

-In October 2009, the construction of the LRT was announced by the Macau SAR Government, with the goal of the LRT being operational by 2013.
+In October 2009, the construction of the LRT was announced by the Macau SAR Government, with the goal for the system to be operational by 2013.
 Several changes were made to the plan, including reducing the number of stations to 21 and building part of the LRT running along Nam Van Lake underground or at the surface level.
 However, due to the constant changes to the path of the LRT, as well as an appeal from one of the tender companies, the start date for construction was delayed for multiple times, and substantial work on the LRT did not commence until 2012.

 In December 2010, the government announced that Mitsubishi Heavy Industries was chosen to provide the rolling stock and the system for the LRT, with a winning bid of 4.68 billion Macau Patacas.
 A contract would then be signed in March 2011, which would entail an order of 55 sets of 2-carriage rolling stock, as well as the accompanying communications and operating systems for the daily operation of the LRT.

 The estimated construction cost for Phase 1 (with 21 stations) was revised in June 2011 from MOP 7.5 billion (about US$933 million) to MOP 11 billion (about US$1,370 million) including MOP 360 million for studies, MOP 4.9 billion for rolling stock and MOP 5.74 billion for construction.
 The project will be financed by the Government of Macau and is scheduled to take about 48 months to complete.
 Six design packages have been awarded, and the open tenders were expected to be published by October 2011, starting by the Taipa packages C250 and C260.
 To power up the operation of the LRT, CEM also built two primary substations.

 Main construction work began on 21 February 2012 in Taipa.
 The Taipa section is expected to operate by 2019, and Macau Peninsula section to be operating sometime by the early 2020s.
 Despite the official schedule, analysts did project the initial phase to not be in operation until 2017.
 The Third Special Audit Report on the First Phase of the Light Rail Transit System published by the Commission of Audit in January 2015 indicated that the construction of the Macau Light Rail Transit was delayed by 883 days.

 In January 2018, the Secretariat for Transport and Public Works Raimundo Arrais do Rosário stated that the Macau section of the LRT was "not top priority" and that priority would be given to the East line, which was formally presented on the same day.